OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-04.md

 ## Galatians 4:7

-So you are no longer a slave, but a son; and if a son, then an heir through God.
+Therefore, you are no longer a slave, but a child; and if a child, then an heir through God.

 ## Galatians 4:8